-Thrive Lite (being piloted in spring 2021) is a free online course of self-directed study for those based in Scotland.
+Thrive Lite is a free online course of self-directed study for those based in Scotland.
 Thrive Lite is particularly suited to those who may have a part-time or volunteer role in using physical activity or sport to make a difference.

 Thrive Lite covers the same content as the full Thrive Training course, but in less depth.
 It has the same 3 module structure: PLAN, DO, REVIEW with a focus on developing a person-centred approach.

-You will have 1 month to complete each module, so will complete the course in 3 months.
-Each module will take approximately 4-6 hours to work through.
+You will have 3 weeks to complete each module, so you will complete the course in about two and a half months.
+Each module will take approximately 3-5 hours to work through.
 There is 1 hour webinar at the end of each module.

 Thrive Lite has been created in an online learning platform.
 Course materials are presented in a variety of ways, including:

 - downloadable templates and handouts.